yousif-khalil-abdulkarim/daiso-core/README.md

 ```

 ## Description
 The library provides modular solutions for the essential features needed in modern web applications.
-Stop wasting time searching for packages or reinventing the wheel — this framework-agnostic library, built on adaptable components, works well with popular frameworks like Express.js, Fastify, Nest.js, Next.js, Nuxt.js, SvelteKit, and Remix.
+Stop wasting time searching for packages or reinventing the wheel — this framework-agnostic library, built on adaptable components, works well with popular frameworks like Express.js, Fastify, Next.js, Nuxt.js, SvelteKit, and Remix.

 ### Current Library Features:
 - Immutable collection components:
   - Immutable <i>IterableCollection</i> that simplifies working with <i>Iterable</i>.
   - Immutable <i>ListCollection</i> that simplifies working with <i>Array</i>.
   - Immutable <i>AsyncIterableCollection</i> that simplifies working with <i>AsyncIterable</i>.
+- LazyPromise with support for:
+  - Aborting it manually by using <i>AbortSignal</i>.
+  - Aborting it by timeout.
+  - Easily retrying when it fails
 - Cache component with support for pluggable adapters.
 - Lock component with supports for pluggable adapters.
 - EventBus component with support for pluggable adapters.